 - Consists of 8 flexible learning modules that can be used individually or restructured as needed

 - Offers a unique opportunity for community-wide input on a strategic planning process

 - Provides for application of developing skills through self-selected community projects

 - Incorporates hands-on exercises, supporting media, and reflective notebooks to assist in project development and implementation and to reflect on skills acquired during program sessions

-For more information about our Community Leadership Curriculum, contact Brushy Fork Director, Donna Morgan, at firstname.lastname@example.org or give us a call at 859-985-3858.
+For more information, contact Brushy Fork Program Coordinator, Jacqueline Corum, at email@example.com or call 859-985-3858.